Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 “Training Future AI & Robotics Mentors for India’s Schools”

-The Centre for Intelligent Robotics (CIR), Indian Institute of Information Technology Allahabad (IIIT-A), in strategic collaboration with STEMLearn.AI (Teevra EduTech Pvt.
+▼The Centre for Intelligent Robotics (CIR), IIIT-A, in strategic collaboration with STEMLearn.AI (Teevra EduTech Pvt.
 Ltd.), proposes AI-TRAC 2026 — a four-week residential Capacity Building and Mentorship Program in AI, Robotics, Machine Learning and Smart Systems.

 AI-TRAC 2026 is designed to train the next generation of AI and Robotics mentors who can deliver structured, outcome-oriented AI and robotics education to students in Grades 9–12 across Indian schools.